saalfeldlab/n5-google-cloud/README.md

 1. Create a project in the [Google Cloud console](https://console.cloud.google.com).
 1. Enable [Storage API](https://console.cloud.google.com/apis/library/storage-component.googleapis.com) and [Resource Manager API](https://console.cloud.google.com/apis/library/cloudresourcemanager.googleapis.com).
 1. Go to [APIs & services](https://console.cloud.google.com/apis/credentials) and choose *Create credentials* → *OAuth client ID* → *Other*.
-1. Once created, either download the JSON file with client secrets from the web page, or run `SetGoogleCloudClientSecrets.java` with **client_id** and **client_secret** as arguments to store them in the default location `$user.home/.google/n5-google-cloud`.

-This approach allows to obtain temporary security credentials and a refresh token that can be used to obtain new short-term credentials.
-The [test](https://github.com/saalfeldlab/n5-google-cloud/blob/master/src/test/java/org/janelia/saalfeldlab/n5/googlecloud/N5GoogleCloudStorageOAuth2Test.java) shows how to create a Storage API client in a way that it handles refreshing access tokens internally.
-The refresh token remains valid as long as the user has not revoked application access.
+1. Run the test.
+You will be prompted for **client_id** and **client_secret** that are provided on the web page.
+They are needed to facilitate OAuth 2.0 in order to obtain user credentials.
+After that, both credentials and client secrets will be stored in the default location `$user.home/.google/n5-google-cloud` and will be automatically loaded from there on all subsequent runs.